Optimal Space-Depth Trade-Off of CNOT Circuits in Quantum Logic Synthesis: Abstract

 \section{Abstract}

-Due to the decoherence of the state-of-the-art physical implementations of quantum computers, it is essential to parallelize the quantum circuits to reduce their depth.
-Two decades ago, Moore and Nilsson~\cite{moore2001parallel} demonstrated that additional qubits (or {\em ancillae}) could be used to design ``shallow'' parallel circuits for quantum operators.
-They proved that any $n$-qubit CNOT circuit could be parallelized to $O(\log n)$ depth, with $O(n^2)$ ancillae.
-However, the near-term quantum technologies can only support limited amount of qubits, making {\em space-depth trade-off} a fundamental research subject for quantum-circuit synthesis.
+Decoherence---in the current physical implementations of quantum computers---makes {\em depth reduction} a vital task in quantum-circuit design.
+Moore and Nilsson (SIAM Journal of Computing, 2001) demonstrated that additional qubits--known as {\em ancillae}---can be used to provide an extended {\em space} to {\em parallelize} quantum circuits.
+Specifically, they proved that, with $O(n^2)$ ancillae, any $n$-qubit CNOT circuit can be transformed into an equivalent one of $O(\log n)$ depth.
+However, the near-term quantum technologies can only support a limited amount of qubits, making {\em space-depth trade-off} a fundamental research subject for quantum-circuit synthesis.

-In this work, we establish an asymptotically optimal space-depth trade-off for the design of CNOT circuits.
-We prove that for any $m\geq0$, any $n$-qubit CNOT circuit can be parallelized to $O\pbra{\max\cbra{\log n, \frac{n^2}{(n+m)\log (n+m)}}}$ depth, with $m$ ancillae.
-We show that this bound is tight by a counting argument, and further show that even with arbitrary two-qubit quantum gates to approximate CNOT circuits, the depth lower bound still meets our construction, illustrating the robustness of our result.
-Our work improves upon two previous results, one by Moore and Nilsson~\cite{moore2001parallel} for $O(\log n)$-depth quantum synthesis, and one by Patel, Markov, and Hayes~\cite{patel2008optimal} for $m = 0$: for the former, we reduce the need for ancillae by a factor of $\log^2 n$ by showing that $m= O(n^2/\log^2 n)$ additional qubits --- which is asymptotically optimal --- suffice to build $O(\log n)$-depth, $O(n^2/\log n)$-size CNOT circuits; for the later, we reduce the depth by a factor of $n$ to the asymptotically optimal bound $O\pbra{\frac{n}{\log n}}$.
-Our results can be directly extended to stabilizer circuits using an earlier result by Aaronson and Gottesman~\cite{aaronson2004improved}.
-In addition, we provide relevant hardness evidence for synthesis optimization of CNOT circuits in term of both size and depth.
+In this work, we establish an asymptotically optimal space-depth trade-off for CNOT circuits.
+We prove that any $n$-qubit CNOT circuit can be parallelized to $O\left(\max\left\{\log n, \frac{n^2}{(n+m)\log (n+m)}\right\}\right)$ depth with $m$ ancillae.
+This bound is tight even if the task is expanded from exact synthesis to the approximation of CNOT circuits with arbitrary two-qubit quantum gates.
+Our result can be extended to stabilizer circuits via the reduction by Aaronson and Gottesman (Physical Review A, 2004).
+Furthermore, we provide hardness evidence for optimizing CNOT circuits in terms of size or depth.

+Our result has improved upon two previous papers that motivated our work. \begin{itemize} \item {\em Moore-Nilsson's construction (aforementioned) for $O(\log n)$-depth CNOT circuit synthesis}: We have reduced their need for ancillae by a factor of $\log^2 n$ by showing that $m= O(n^2/\log^2 n)$ additional qubits---which is asymptotically optimal--- suffice to build equivalent $O(\log n)$-depth $O(n^2/\log n)$-size CNOT circuits. \item {\em Patel-Markov-Hayes's construction (Quantum Information \& Computation 2008) for $m = 0$}: We have reduced their depth by a factor of $n$ and achieved the asymptotically optimal bound of $O(n/\log n)$. \end{itemize}